mjordan/autocomplete_endpoint/README.md

 ### On the Drupal instance exposing the data (the "provider")

-This module currently provides three data source plugins, 1) a 'vocabulary' plugin that exposes terms with URIs to the consumer, and 2) a 'node' plugin that exposes titles and URIs from nodes, and 3) a plugin intended as a simple example for developers.
+This module currently provides three data source plugins, 1) a 'vocabulary' plugin that exposes terms with URIs to the consumer, and 2) a 'node' plugin that exposes titles and URIs of nodes, and 3) a plugin intended as a simple example for developers.

 * The endpoint for the "vocabulary" plugin is `/autocomplete_endpoint/vocabulary?vid=islandora_models&uri_fields=field_external_uri&q=`
    * The 'vid' parameter is the machine name (ID) of the vocabulary you want to expose.